ananthulalohitaksha/lohitaksha-ananthula-portfolio/visualizing-government-debt.md

 # Global Government Debt Comparison

 ## Part 1: Working with web-based visualization tools and data
-Original visualization from the OECD website.
+This is the original visualization from the OECD website-

 <img src="Part%20one.png" alt="Part One" width="800" />